pachyderm/pachyderm/doc/deployment/amazon_web_services/index.rst

  this section guides you through the EKS deployment process.

-Deploy Pachyderm on Amazon EC2 by using ``kops`` Instead of EKS, you can deploy Kubernetes on AWS EC2 directly using a Kubernetes deployment tool such as ``kops`` (INSERT LINK TO KOPS GITHUB OR DOCS?) and then deploy Pachyderm on that Kubernetes cluster.
-If you deploy a cluster with `kops`, you remain responsible for the Kubernetes operations and maintenance.``` deployment tool.
-If you cannot use, Amazon EKS, you can deploy Kubernetes by using ``kops`` and then deploy Pachyderm on that Kubernetes cluster.
-If you deploy a cluster with `kops`, you remain responsible for the Kubernetes operations and maintenance.
+Deploy Pachyderm on Amazon EC2 by using ``kops`` Instead of EKS, you can deploy Kubernetes on AWS EC2 directly by using a Kubernetes deployment tool such as ``kops`` and then deploy Pachyderm on that Kubernetes cluster.
+ If you deploy a cluster with ``kops``, you remain responsible for the Kubernetes operations and maintenance.

 Deploy Pachyderm with CloudFront